traci-porter/github-portfolio/README.md

 I approach every project with curiosity, a commitment to quality, and a focus on the people who will ultimately use the product, documentation, or learning experience.

-When I’m not writing, I enjoy baking sourdough bread and teaching Business English to international professionals on Preply: https://preply.com/en/tutor/6329583.
+When I’m not writing, I enjoy baking sourdough bread and teaching Business English to international professionals on [**Preply**](https://preply.com/en/tutor/6329583).

 **Overview**
 * [QA Engineering](#qa-engineering)